alperyilmaz/syllabus/transgenic-gr1-2/grading.md

 I'm trying to respond emails as quickly as possible.
 If you don't get a response within 1-2 days please don't hesitate to send a reminder email.

 The changes pertaining to exam date, time and assignment due dates should be decided in class after discussing with everybody.
 Please don't ask for changes individually, otherwise notification of whole class becomes a hassle.

+# Manners

+Since you're considered adult, it's your responsibility and decision to listen to the class or not.
+You can either pay attention and participate in class OR pay no attention and be busy with your cellphone or homework or lab report of another course.
+Your poor decision should be affecting only you.
+If you start and keep talking during class, keep instructor and classmates distracted then it will be regarded as an **insult** and acted accordingly.